Cohen Milstein: Lawsuits against Donald Trump

 In a lawsuit against Pinterest board members, Cohen Milstein asked a judge for approval of twice the firm's usual lodestar billing because Pinterest agreed to corporate governance reforms, which Cohen Milstein said would make the firm more diverse and inclusive and therefore enhance its value.
 A U.S. District Judge denied the firm's $5.4 million fee request and ordered Cohen Milstein "to enforce the settlement terms and police the corporation", assessing "how much progress has actually been made (or not made)."
 More fees may be paid in the future if the firm is able to convince the judge "how much benefit really flows from the settlement."

+In 2023, Wells Fargo paid $1 billion to settle a class action that accused the bank of overstating how much progress it had made in fixing practices flagged by regulators.
+Wells shareholders were represented by Cohen Milstein.

 Lawsuits on behalf of state attorneys general

 Cohen Milstein has a practice area in which it helps state attorneys general with complex litigation.
 In 2014, The New York Times wrote that Cohen Milstein was part of "a flourishing industry that pairs plaintiffs' lawyers with state attorneys general to sue companies, a collaboration that has set off a furious competition between trial lawyers and corporate lobbyists to influence these officials."
 The firm has been a major donor to state attorneys general associations, candidates, state party committees, and attorneys general running for governor.

 In 2016, the Attorney General of the U.S. Virgin Islands, Claude Walker, authorized the firm to investigate whether ExxonMobil had committed fraud by denying climate change.
 Cohen Milstein stood to earn as much as 27% percent of any monetary damages generated by the litigation, plus some costs.
-That arrangement was criticized by Exxon, who said it gave the law firm an inappropriate profit motive and that Walker had ceded too much authority to outside lawyers by authorizing them to act as prosecutors.
-Exxon sued Cohen Milstein, arguing the firm wasn't disinterested in the case because it stood to earn a contingency fee.
-Exxon's suit alleged constitutional violations regarding free speech, due process, and unreasonable searches and seizures.
+That arrangement was criticized by Exxon, who sued Cohen Milstein, alleging constitutional violations regarding free speech, due process, and unreasonable searches and seizures.

+The firm has represented various states against entities involved in the opioid epidemic.

+Antitrust

+The firm sued the National Association of Realtors for inflating real estate broker commissions.
+A settlement of $418 million was reached in 2024.

+Cohen Milstein served as co-lead counsel in In re Urethane Antitrust Litigation, which resulted in an $835 million settlement with Dow Chemical for artificially inflating the price of polyurethane.

+Flint water crisis

+Cohen Milstein attorney Ted Leopold served as interim co-lead counsel in In re Flint Water Cases, a class action arising from the Flint water crisis that resulted in a $626 million settlement.
+The lawsuit was brought on behalf of residents of and businesses in Flint, Michigan against defendants including the State of Michigan and former Michigan Governor Rick Snyder.
+Relatedly, the firm settled litigation against engineering companies Veolia North America and Lockwood, Andrews & Newnam for their alleged role in the water crisis.